-By attracting the customer and starting to build trust with them first, you can now capture their contact information, knowing that this is likely coming from a more qualified lead.
+By attracting the customer and starting to build trust with them first, you are now in a better position to capture their contact information.
+After consuming so much of your content, it's also safe to assume they will be a more qualified lead.

 This is demand generation and lead generation working in tandem.
-You’re creating demand and generating leads with a seamless experience suited to the customers’ needs.
+You’re creating demand and generating leads with a seamless experience driven by helpful and timely content.

 The best strategy for growing your business

-For B2C companies, lead generation plays a big role.
+For B2C companies, lead generation can play a bigger role.
 Building a vast database of leads allows them to send promotional material, newsletters, and other content that can prompt a sale.

-For many companies, both lead gen and demand gen figure into their marketing strategies, and the line between the two is ever more blurry.
+For many companies, however, both lead generation and demand generation figure into their marketing strategies, and the line between the two can be blurry.

 If you're ever in doubt as to how to use them, look at your closed-won deals.
 See the steps they took to buy from you.
-Then, do what you can to replicate that experience for more and more potential customers.
+Then, determine what you need to do to replicate that experience for more and more potential customers.